How SECURE 2.0 can help your employees save more for retirement

 For distributions made after December 31, 2023

-In addition to the new emergency savings account option under Section 127, this provision permits withdrawals to pay for “unforeseeable or immediate financial needs relating to necessary personal or family emergency expenses” without the Internal Revenue Code 72(t) 10% penalty tax for early withdrawal.
+In addition to the new emergency savings account option under Section 127, this provision permits one withdrawal per year to pay for “unforeseeable or immediate financial needs relating to necessary personal or family emergency expenses” without the Internal Revenue Code 72(t) 10% penalty tax for early withdrawal.
 The amount is limited to up to $1,000 per year (or if the account is less than $2,000, the amount that exceeds $1,000), and the emergency withdrawal can be repaid to the plan (or IRA) within three years (like the QBAD repayment rules referenced in Section 311 of SECURE 2.0).
 A participant isn’t permitted to take another emergency withdrawal from the same plan or IRA in the three-year period unless the participant has repaid the emergency withdrawal or made contributions that equal or exceed the amount of the prior emergency withdrawal to the plan or IRA.
 These emergency expense withdrawals aren’t permitted in defined benefit (DB) plans.

 Section 314—penalty-free withdrawals for domestic abuse victims